soc82/photon-test/wp-content/plugins/official-facebook-pixel/readme.txt

 Of course!
 This plugin is open sourced on the Facebook Incubator GitHub.
 You can find the code and contribution instructions in the [plugin repository](https://github.com/facebookincubator/Facebook-Pixel-for-WordPress).

 == Changelog ==
+= 2018-11-30 version 1.7.21 =
+* fix abstract static function

+= 2018-11-28 version 1.7.20 =
+* Change plugin file name, Add Supports for MailChimp for WordPress and WP eCommerce

+= 2018-11-20 version 1.7.19 =
+* Support php 5.3 onwards

+= 2018-11-09 version 1.7.18 =
+* Fix translation and set the advanced matching on by default

 = 2018-11-09 version 1.7.17 =
 * Fix Lead event